-For more information on the marketplace rules, see GST on accommodation and transportation services supplied through online marketplaces (special report, Inland Revenue, updated 2 April 2024).
+For more information on the marketplace rules, see GST on accommodation and transportation services supplied through online marketplaces.

 Ability to opt-out of the marketplace rules

 In certain circumstances, underlying suppliers can opt-out of the marketplace rules, which means they will remain responsible for their own GST obligations.
 Underlying suppliers that opt-out of the marketplace rules would include supplies of listed services made through an electronic marketplace in their GST returns as standard-rated supplies.